Contact our experienced attorneys today at (203) 325-4491 or email@example.com to arrange a free, confidential consultation.

 Scott + Scott had previously represented six investors, including four pension funds, while Silver Golub & Teitell represented four institutional investors who made similar claims against Allianz Global.
-The 10 investors in the consolidated class action are among several entities suing the Allianz unit over the early pandemic performance of the funds among the company's "Structured Alpha" hedge funds.
-Allianz Global faces more than a dozen suits filed by entities including an individual investor, a financial consulting group and Lehigh University.
+The 10 investors who are now part of the consolidated class action are among several entities that are suing the Allianz unit over the early pandemic performance of the funds among the company's "Structured Alpha" hedge funds.
+Allianz Global is facing over a dozen lawsuits filed by entities including an individual investor, a financial consulting group, and Lehigh University.

 The investors filed their claims against Allianz Global, saying that they did so due to the "evaporation, almost overnight, of over a billion dollars of its investors' money."
 The investors allege that Allianz Global marketed the three funds at issue as designed to outperform specific indexes "whether equity markets are up or down, smooth or volatile."
-Allianz Global even said it would use sophisticated hedging strategies to protect the funds' assets if there were a market crash.
+The company even claimed that it would use sophisticated hedging strategies to protect the funds' assets if there were a market crash.

-But when the pandemic upended the markets, the investors claimed, the company departed from its normal rules for the funds and "recklessly 'rolled the dice' in the hope that adverse market trends would quickly reverse course before the Alpha funds would have to recognize devastating losses.
+However, when the pandemic upended the markets, the investors claim that Allianz Global departed from its normal rules for the funds and "recklessly 'rolled the dice'" in the hope that adverse market trends would quickly reverse course before the Alpha funds would have to recognize devastating losses.
 As a result, the investors claim that the funds saw losses as great as 75% in one case, and Allianz Global later liquidated the funds.

-The investors in the consolidated class action are represented by William C. Fredericks, Donald M. Broggi and Zachary M. Vaughan of Scott + Scott Attorneys at Law LLP, and David S. Golub, Steven L. Bloch and Ian W. Sloss of Silver Golub & Teitell LLP.
+The investors in the consolidated class action are represented by William C. Fredericks, Donald M. Broggi, and Zachary M. Vaughan of Scott + Scott Attorneys at Law LLP, and David S. Golub, Steven L. Bloch, and Ian W. Sloss of Silver Golub & Teitell LLP.
 Allianz Global is represented by Robert J. Giuffra Jr., Stephanie G. Wheeler, Kathleen Suzanne McArthur, Ann-Elizabeth Ostrager, and Hilary M. Williams of Sullivan & Cromwell LLP, and Robert A. Skinner, Amy D. Roy, Mary Elizabeth Brust, and Cole A. Goodman of Ropes & Gray LLP.